New to Road Scholar? Sign up

 Dinner: Those who did not have lunch at Commander’s today will enjoy delicious New Orleans cuisine at one of the city's top restaurants and order from a select menu.
 The group that did have lunch at Commander’s today will have dinner on their own tonight.

 Evening: At leisure.
 Go out to experience more New Orleans night life, music, and culture.
-If you haven’t used them yet, your vouchers for Fritzel’s or Maison Bourbon are good any night.
+If you haven’t used them yet, your voucher for Fritzel’s is good any night.
 Or have a relaxed evening at the hotel.
 The choice is yours.

 Activity note: Walking at your own pace through World War II Museum; benches available.
 Walking during free time according to personal preference.